Extraordinary rendition: Extraordinary renditions and black sites in Europe

-The Guardian reported on 5 December 2005, that the British government is "guilty of breaking international law if it knowingly allowed secret CIA "rendition" flights of terror suspects to land at UK airports, according to a report by American legal scholars."
+The Guardian reported on 5 December 2005, that the government of the United Kingdom is "guilty of breaking international law if it knowingly allowed secret CIA "rendition" flights of terror suspects to land at UK airports, according to a report by American legal scholars."

-According to Raw Story, the Polish site identified by reporter Larisa Alexandrovna and Polish intelligence officer David Dastych is Stare Kiejkuty.
+According to Raw Story, the Polish site identified by reporter Larisa Alexandrovna Horton and Polish intelligence officer David Dastych is Stare Kiejkuty.
 In response to these allegations, former Polish intelligence chief, Zbigniew Siemiatkowski, embarked on a media blitz and claimed that the allegations made by Alexandrovna and Dastych were "... part of the domestic political battle in the US over who is to succeed current Republican President George W Bush," according to the German news agency Deutsche Presse Agentur."

 Prison ships

 The United States has also been accused of operating "floating prisons" to house and transport those arrested in its War on Terror, according to human rights lawyers.
 They have claimed that the US has tried to conceal the numbers and whereabouts of detainees.
 Although no credible information to support these assertions has ever come to light, the alleged justification for prison ships is primarily to remove the ability for jihadists to target a fixed location to facilitate the escape of high value targets, commanders, operations chiefs etc.